VitorNasBr/Bank/README.md

 # Bank

-This bank was made with the aim of practicing the knowledge acquired
+This database was created with the objective of practicing the knowledge acquired in C #

 # Developed by